mrparkers/terraform-provider-keycloak/docs/resources/openid_client.md

 - `login_theme` - (Optional) The client login theme.
 This will override the default theme for the realm.
 - `exclude_session_state_from_auth_response` - (Optional) When `true`, the parameter `session_state` will not be included in OpenID Connect Authentication Response.
 - `use_refresh_tokens` - (Optional) If this is `true`, a refresh_token will be created and added to the token response.
 If this is `false` then no refresh_token will be generated.
 Defaults to `true`.
+- `oauth2_device_authorization_grant_enabled` - (Optional) Enables support for OAuth 2.0 Device Authorization Grant, which means that client is an application on device that has limited input capabilities or lack a suitable browser.
+- `oauth2_device_code_lifespan` - (Optional) The maximum amount of time a client has to finish the device code flow before it expires.
+- `oauth2_device_polling_interval` - (Optional) The minimum amount of time in seconds that the client should wait between polling requests to the token endpoint.
 - `authorization` - (Optional) When this block is present, fine-grained authorization will be enabled for this client.
 The client's `access_type` must be `CONFIDENTIAL`, and `service_accounts_enabled` must be `true`.
 This block has the following arguments:
     - `policy_enforcement_mode` - (Required) Dictates how policies are enforced when evaluating authorization requests.
 Can be one of `ENFORCING`, `PERMISSIVE`, or `DISABLED`.
     - `decision_strategy` - (Optional) Dictates how the policies associated with a given permission are evaluated and how a final decision is obtained.
 Could be one of `AFFIRMATIVE`, `CONSENSUS`, or `UNANIMOUS`.
 Applies to permissions.